-Students develop as a researcher and scholar by participating in the Doctoral Student Forum (DSF), attending College of Nursing research seminars, preparing abstracts and posters for the College of Nursing Research Day, attending and presenting research papers at professional meetings, such as the Midwest Nursing Research Society (MNRS) annual meeting, and participating in other scholarly opportunities.
+1. Students develop as a scientist and scholar by participating in the Doctoral Student Forum (DSF), attending College of Nursing Office of Health Research seminars, preparing abstracts and posters for the College of Nursing Research Day, attending and presenting research papers at professional meetings, such as the Midwest Nursing Research Society (MNRS) annual meeting, and participating in other scholarly opportunities.

-- 2. Students who receive financial aid assistance are expected to participate in a minimum of two (2) brown bag scholarly presentations. - 3.
-Students who receive Nurse Faculty Loan Program (NFLP) funding will be expected to attend at least two (2) teaching techniques brown bag presentations each semester to meet the requirements of funding or take the nursing teaching certificate courses. - 4.
-Initiate meeting with their academic advisor each semester to discuss progress on satisfying the requirements of the Plan of Work (POW). - 5.
-Identify cognate area and cognate advisor with the assistance of nursing advisor. - 6.
-Develop yearly goals for scholarship, in consultation with advisor. - Be responsible for preparing forms required for progress throughout the program, including written consent for NUR 7998, Master's Research Project, and NUR 8990, Directed Study.
-Links to these forms are available through the Doctoral Program website. - 8.
-Initiate the 120 or 200 hours of doctoral research experience.
+- 2. Students who receive financial aid assistance are expected to attend a minimum of two (2) College of Nursing Office of Health Research seminars. - 3.
+Initiate meeting with their academic advisor each semester to discuss progress on satisfying the requirements of the Plan of Work (POW). - 4.
+Identify concentration courses and concentration advisor, and complete the Concentration Plan form with the assistance of the academic advisor. - 5.
+Develop yearly goals for scholarship, in consultation with advisor. - 6.
+Be responsible for preparing forms required for progress throughout the program. - 7.
+Initiate plan for Research Residency and Teaching Residency experiences.